Learning Preconditioner for Conjugate Gradient PDE Solvers: Method

 \subsection{Remark}

 To summarize, we overcome the traditional trade-off between speed and efficacy by carefully limiting the scope of our preconditioners by leveraging the speed and approximation ability of neural networks.
 Our approach leverages the duality between graph and matrix to guarantee correctness-by-construction (ensure that the learned preconditioner is an SPD matrix).
 This construction also allows for application to various PDE problems.
-Finally, we also exploit the data-distribution in our loss function design for more efficient training, and helps to learn a more effective preconditioner.
+Finally, we also exploit the data distribution in our loss function design for more efficient training and learning of a more effective preconditioner.

 \revised{There are two directions for speeding up PCG solvers.
-One is by using an efficient and effective precondition method as shown in our previous discussion; another direction comes from using a better starting guess $x_0$.
+One is by using an efficient and effective precondition method, as shown in our previous discussion; another direction comes from using a better starting guess $\mathbf{x}_0$.
 Our proposed method can achieve both simultaneously.
 In addition to a preconditioner, our method can also function as a surrogate model to offer further speed up without additional computation time cost.
-This can be achieved by predicting an initial guess $x_0$ for the Conjugate Gradient algorithm.
-We directly regress decoded graph node values to the solution $x_i$ of the linear systems $\mathbf{A}_i \mathbf{x}_i = \mathbf{b}_i$.
-The predicted $\hat{x_i}$ can be used as the initial starting point of the CG algorithm.
-In the experiments section~\ref{sec:exp}, we show results without using the predicted $\hat{x}_0$ to focus solely on the effect of preconditioners, and we conduct additional experiments that show the additional speed up in Section.~\ref{supp:x-compare}. in Appendix.}
+This can be achieved by predicting an initial guess $\hat{\mathbf{x}}_0$ for the conjugate gradient algorithm.
+We directly regress decoded graph node values to the solution $\mathbf{x}_i$ of the linear systems $\mathbf{A}_i \mathbf{x}_i = \mathbf{b}_i$.
+The predicted $\hat{\mathbf{x}}_i$ can be used as the initial starting point of the CG algorithm.
+In the experiments section~\ref{sec:exp}, we show results without using the predicted $\hat{\mathbf{x}}_0$ to focus solely on the effect of preconditioners, and we conduct additional experiments that show the additional speed up in Section.~\ref{supp:x-compare}. in Appendix.}